You Won't Believe All the Stars Who Were Almost Cast on Friends - E! Online

 "We were just blow away," Kanner admitted.
 "We were like, 'Oh s--t!
 I guess she's got to be Monica.'"

-Ahead of the cast's highly anticipated HBO Max reunion on May 27, let's take a look at just how different the show could've been if any of these actors had landed one of the six main roles on Friends...
+Ahead of the cast's latest reunion at the Emmys, let's take a look at just how different the show could've been if any of these actors had landed one of the six main roles on Friends...

-Friends: The Reunion premieres May 27 on HBO Max.
+Friends: The Reunion is streaming on HBO Max.